 We plucked the stems off the tiny eggplants…

 …and reserved the tender leaves and tendrils from the freshly picked greens.

-The tough stems and leaves were tossed in a bucket and saved for pigs’ feed.
+The tough stems and leaves were tossed in a bucket and saved for the pigs’ feed.

-With so many people helping out, the mountain of vegetables was ready to be cooked in no time at all.
+With so many people helping out, the mountain of vegetables was prepped and ready for the fire in no time at all.

 On the menu?
-Blanched garden greens served with Bwosai’s homemade nam phrik, a spicy dip made with hot chili peppers, garlic, and eggplant…
+Blanched garden greens served with Bwosai’s homemade nam phrik, a spicy northern Thai dip made with hot chili peppers, garlic, and eggplant…

 …wok-fried pork with fragrant alliums and seasonings…